systemcarl/weblog/outlines/devlogs/blank/sveltekit.md

     rendering child components.
     - It wasn't too difficult to create a [few simple utilities] to mock Svelte components and mount generated child components.
+    - I wrote a full guide on [mocking Svelte 5 components] that explains the techniques used in these utilities.

 #### End-to-End Testing
 - [End-to-end (E2E)] tests are essential to ensure the application works, but